JonnieSparkles/ar-io-tools/README.md

 ### Features

-- Converts any JSON array of objects to CSV.
+- Converts any JSON array of objects to CSV
-- Prompts for the input JSON file location and optionally for the output CSV file name.
+- Prompts for the input JSON file location and optionally for the output CSV file name
-- Automatically saves the output CSV file in the `output` directory.
+- Automatically saves the output CSV file in the `output` directory
-- Dynamically extracts headers from JSON keys—no need to predefine them.
+- Dynamically extracts headers from JSON keys—no need to predefine them

 ---

 ### Requirements

-- **Node.js**: Version 14 or higher.
+- **Node.js**: Version 18 or higher
-- **NPM**: Installed alongside Node.js.
+- **NPM**: Installed alongside Node.js

 ---